Carlos Hyde: 2017 season

 During the offseason, the 49ers new head coach Kyle Shanahan and general manager John Lynch brought in a lot of competition at the running back position.
 Hyde welcomed the challenge, saying "that just pushes me to take my game to the next level, I want to be the starter."
 Hyde entered in the 2017 season having lost weight; he arrived to training camp in great shape weighing 228 pounds.
-In an interview Hyde was quoted saying “This is the lightest I’ve been since high school, I’m in the best shape of my life right now."
+In an interview Hyde was quoted saying "This is the lightest I've been since high school, I'm in the best shape of my life right now."
 Carlos Hyde's new body transformation led to results on the field, he showed off a quicker burst on rushing attempts than ever before.
 Hyde averaged five yards per carry in the season opener but after the first half, the team was playing from behind so to make a comeback the offense focused heavily on the pass abandoning the rushing attack.
-Hyde finished the game with nine rushing attempts for 45 yards against the Carolina Panthers.
-In Week 2, Hyde carried the offense against the Seattle Seahawks.
+Hyde finished the game with nine rushing attempts for 45 yards against the Panthers.
+In Week 2, Hyde carried the offense against the Seahawks.
 He rushed for 102 yards on seven carries in the first half, most of his yardage came on the longest run of his career breaking a 61-yard run.
 Hyde finished the game with 15 carries for 124 yards, becoming the first running back to rush for 100 yards in back to back games on the road in Seattle since Pete Carroll became the head coach in 2010.
 Hyde's 124 rushing yards led all rushers for Week 2.
 In Weeks 3–8, Hyde had two games with two rushing touchdowns.
-In Week 9 against the Arizona Cardinals, Hyde was involved in a fight with Frostee Rucker and Haason Reddick, with all three combatants being ejected for throwing punches in a fighting pile.
+In Week 9 against the Cardinals, Hyde was involved in a fight with Frostee Rucker and Haason Reddick, with all three combatants being ejected for throwing punches in a fighting pile.
 On November 9, Hyde was fined $9,115 for his role in the brawl.
 In the last four games of the regular season, he had at least one rushing touchdown in three of the four games, with the regular-season finale having him record 88 rushing yards and two rushing touchdowns.

 Playing in all 16 games in 2017, Hyde finished the season with 940 rushing yards, a career-high 350 receiving yards, and a career-high eight rushing touchdowns.
 He was ranked 97th by his peers on the NFL Top 100 Players of 2018.